KVCC-Java/CIS209-course-info/course-setup.md

    Just navigate to your repository and check that your latest commits are on GitHub.

 6. Then go and eat some cinnamon rolls; you've finished the homework assignment.

+## Having problems and need help with yout program???
+If you are having problems, follow the steps above to submit the current version of your work.
+Email the instructor explaining what is happening or how you need help and include which assignment you are working on.
+The instructor can then clone your repository, run the code and can leave feedback using git issues.

+## Grading
+When the instructor grades your assignments he will clone your assignment repository and a tag will be created so you know which version of your assignment is being graded.
+Feedback about the assignment will be done by git issues.

 ## Word of Caution